citygml4j/citygml-tools/README.md

   -V, --version             Print version information and exit.
 Commands:
-  help           Display help information about the specified command. stats          Generates statistics about the content of CityGML files. validate       Validates CityGML files against the CityGML XML schemas. apply-xslt     Transforms city objects based on XSLT stylesheets. change-height  Changes the height values of city objects by a given offset. remove-apps    Removes appearances from city objects. to-local-apps  Converts global appearances into local ones. clip-textures  Clips texture images to the extent of the target surface. subset         Creates a subset of city objects based on filter criteria. filter-lods    Filters LoD representations of city objects. reproject      Reprojects city objects to a new coordinate reference system. from-cityjson  Converts CityJSON files into CityGML format. to-cityjson    Converts CityGML files into CityJSON format. upgrade        Upgrades CityGML files to version 3.0.
+  help           Display help information about the specified command. stats          Generate statistics about the content of CityGML files. validate       Validate CityGML files against the CityGML XML schemas. apply-xslt     Transform city objects based on XSLT stylesheets. change-height  Change the height values of city objects by a given offset. remove-apps    Remove appearances from city objects. to-local-apps  Convert global appearances into local ones. clip-textures  Clip texture images to the extent of the target surface. subset         Create a subset of city objects based on filter criteria. filter-lods    Filter LoD representations of city objects. reproject      Reproject city objects to a new coordinate reference system. from-cityjson  Convert CityJSON files into CityGML format. to-cityjson    Convert CityGML files into CityJSON format. upgrade        Upgrade CityGML files to version 3.0.
 ```

 To get help about a specific command of citygml-tools, enter the following and replace `COMMAND` with the name of